fpbattaglia/cookiecutter-data-science/docs/docs/index.md

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

+This fork has been tuned to the needs of neural data analysis.
 ## Why use this project structure?

 > We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.